 Board of Trustees

-Carter Strang is a Cleveland-Marshall College of Law Leader-in-Residence, chair of the board of the Cleveland Council on World Affairs, and a retired Tucker Ellis LLP and President-Elect of the Cleveland Metropolitan Bar Association (CMBA), the CMBA Foundation, and the Federal Bar Association (Northern Ohio Chapter).
+Carter Strang is a Cleveland-Marshall College of Law Leader-in-Residence, chair of the board of the Cleveland Council on World Affairs, and a retired Tucker Ellis LLP founding partner.
+He is a past president of the Cleveland Metropolitan Bar Association (CMBA), the CMBA Foundation, and the Federal Bar Association (Northern Ohio Chapter).
 As an attorney, he created two award-winning initiatives to increase diversity in the legal profession.
 A former Shaker Heights High School teacher and coach, he received the Jennings Scholar Award for outstanding teaching.
 He created the Shaker Schools Foundation’s Fred Heinlen Fund, which helps support Shaker Baseball.
-He is a member of the Shaker Heights Neighborhood Revitalization & Development Committee and past president of the Shaker Youth Hockey Association.
-He holds a B.S. and a Master of Education from Kent State University, where he chairs the KSU Honors College Advisory Board.
-He earned his J.D. from Cleveland-Marshall College of Law.
-Carter is married to Deedra Siegel Strang, a Mercer Elementary School speech pathologist, and their five sons are Shaker graduates.
+He served as a citizen member of two Shaker City Council committees and is past president of the Shaker Youth Hockey Association.
+He holds B.S. and M.Ed. degrees from Kent State University and a J.D. from Cleveland-Marshall College of Law.
+Carter is married to Deedra Siegel Strang, a retired Mercer Elementary School speech pathologist, and their five sons are Shaker graduates.
 In addition to serving as SSF president, he serves on the board’s Governance Committee.

-Cathy Zbanek, a member of the Shaker Class of 1991, is chief marketing and human resources officer at Third Federal Savings and Loan, where she is responsible for fostering the internal synergy of the organization as well as customer engagement.
-She formerly worked in the Management Consulting Groups at Waterstone Consulting and Price Waterhouse Coopers.
-She holds a BA in Economics and Psychology from the University of Pennsylvania.
-She lives in Shaker Heights with her husband Brian and three sons, two of whom currently attends Shaker Heights High School.
+Cathy Zbanek, a member of the Shaker Class of 1991, is Chief Synergy Officer at Third Federal Savings and Loan, where she is responsible for fostering the internal synergy of the organization as well as customer engagement.
+She formerly worked in the management consulting groups at Waterstone Consulting and Price Waterhouse Coopers.
+She holds a B.A. in economics and psychology from the University of Pennsylvania.
+She lives in Shaker Heights with her husband Brian and has three sons, one of whom currently attends Shaker Heights High School.
 In addition to serving as secretary, she serves on the board’s Governance Committee.

 Jennifer Lawry Adams

-Jennifer Lawry Adams is a partner at Ulmer & Berne LLP where she is a group leader of the health care practice group and co-chair of the firm’s Women In Law and Leadership Committee.
+Jennifer Lawry Adams is a partner at Ulmer & Berne LLP where she is a co-group leader of the health care practice group and chair of the firm’s Women In Law and Leadership Committee.
 Her practice is focused on a range of disciplines, including health care transactions, mergers and acquisitions, and a variety of corporate law matters.
 She is a 1988 graduate of Shaker Heights High School.
-She earned her BA from Georgetown University and her JD from Case Western Reserve University.
+She earned her B.A. from Georgetown University and her J.D. from Case Western Reserve University.
 Jennifer and her husband Daniel live in the Boulevard neighborhood and have three children, one a Shaker graduate and two that are currently in the Shaker Schools.
 She serves on the board’s Finance Committee and on the Shaker Schools Alumni Hall of Fame Committee.

 Phillip Rowland-Seymour is a manager at the University Hospitals Office of Community Impact, Equity, Diversity, and Inclusion.
 His career has included research, evaluation and philanthropy.
-He is a 1993 graduate of Shaker Heights High School and a second generation alum.
+He is a 1993 graduate of Shaker Heights High School and a second-generation alum.
 He is a member of the Shaker Schools’ Equity Taskforce and volunteers for several health organizations in Cleveland.
-Phillip and his wife, Anastasia, an internist on faculty at CWRU’s medical school, have two children, one of whom is now a third generation Shaker student.
+Phillip and his wife, Anastasia, an internist on faculty at CWRU’s medical school, have two children, one of whom is now a third-generation Shaker student.

-Brittany Webb is an educator at Woodbury Elementary School.
-She is a 2002 Shaker Heights High School graduate and a parent of three boys who are current Shaker students.
-Brittany earned her bachelor’s degree in Middle Childhood Education from John Carroll University and her master´s degree in Curriculum and Instruction with a specialization in Gifted and Talented education from Cleveland State University.
-Brittany spearheaded the Woodbury Rising Stars Enrichment Program designed specifically to increase the minority population in advanced mathematics courses within the District by strengthening the mathematical foundation of minority students throughout the school year.
+Brittany Webb is a Gifted Intervention Specialist for the District.
+She is a 2002 Shaker Heights High School graduate and a parent of three boys.
+Brittany earned her bachelor’s degree in middle childhood education from John Carroll University and her master´s degree in curriculum and instruction with a specialization in gifted and talented education from Cleveland State University.
+Brittany spearheaded the Woodbury Rising Stars Enrichment Program designed specifically to increase minority enrollment in advanced mathematics courses within the District by strengthening the mathematical foundation of minority students throughout the school year.
 She serves on the board’s Grants Distribution and Alumni Committees.